 Are you experiencing persistent discomfort in your back that seems to radiate down your legs or arms?
-You might be dealing with nerve pain in your back.
+You might be dealing with nerve root pain in your back.

 Understanding Nerve Pain in the Back